Range Map

 Overview

 The Rockwell Commander 690B is the matured form of the Commander 690 turboprop series, produced from 1976 to 1979 and certified under FAA TCDS 2A4.
-It is a pressurized, high-wing, twin-turboprop cabin-class aircraft powered by two Honeywell (originally Garrett AiResearch) TPE-331-5-251K engines, each rated at roughly 717 shaft horsepower and driving three-blade Hartzell propellers.
+It is a pressurised, high-wing, twin-turboprop cabin-class aircraft powered by two Honeywell (originally Garrett AiResearch) TPE-331-5-251K engines, each rated at roughly 717 shaft horsepower and driving three-blade Hartzell propellers.
 About 217 airframes were built.

 The 690 family traces directly back to the piston Aero Commander 680 line: when Aero Commander engineers shopped for more performance than the IGSO-540 supercharged piston engine could give, the choice was the then-new Garrett TPE-331 single-shaft turboprop.
-The 690 added a fully pressurized cabin, a redesigned wing with the engines moved further outboard, and modern turbine reliability to an airframe whose stout high-wing layout was already a known quantity in U.S. business and utility flying.
+The 690 added a fully pressurised cabin, a redesigned wing with the engines moved further outboard, and modern turbine reliability to an airframe whose stout high-wing layout was already a known quantity in U.S. business and utility flying.
 The 690B refined that recipe with a higher MTOW (10,325 lb), better soundproofing, an internal lavatory, and minor systems updates.

 Fleet support is the single most important contextual fact.
 Twin Commander Aircraft LLC (the type-club and TCDS holder) actively maintains the type with the Service Center network, mandatory inspection guidance, and the long-running Grand Renaissance airframe refurbishment program.
 A 690B that has been kept current at a Twin Commander Service Center is meaningfully more operable than one that has not.